School of Information

 Institutes and Centers

-The School of Information offers a variety of research labs, institutes, and centers, including the eHealth Lab, Social Media Lab and the iSensor Lab, as well as the Information Institute and the Institute for Digital Information and Scientific Communication.
+The School of Information offers a variety of research labs, institutes, and centers, including the eHealth Lab and the iSensor Lab, as well as the Information Institute and the Institute for Digital Information and Scientific Communication.
 For more information about the School of Information's research institutes and centers, visit https://ischool.cci.fsu.edu/research/institutes.

 Information Use Management and Policy Institute (Information Institute)